 - Appendix 1- year end reconciliation template calculator

 - Transitional Commissioning of Primary Care Orthodontic Services – Standard operating policies and procedures for primary care

 - Orthodontic assessment appeals process: second assessment request policy – NHS England (revised April 2014)

-NHS England has published a set of 37 interim commissioning policies for non-specialised services which will be subject to public consultation next year.
+NHS England and NHS Improvement has published a set of 37 interim commissioning policies for non-specialised services which will be subject to public consultation next year.

 Please see below to access additional policies:

 A new dental complaints joint statement is set to help patients, providers and other health organisations involved in this area of work.

 Produced by the Regulation of Dental Services Programme Board (NHS England and NHS Improvement, the NHS Business Services Authority, the Department of Health, the Care Quality Commission, the General Dental Council and Healthwatch England), it will help ensure there is a shared understanding of the correct route for complaints among regulators, commissioners and providers.

 Previously the dental complaints system has been seen as complex and confusing, experienced overlap and revealed a lack of consistency across organisations.